 If you do not understand what a child is gesturing for, have them guide you to their preferred item/object.
 Say, “Can you show me?”

+Just like children need to hear verbal words many times before using them, AAC users need to see alternative communication modeled many times before they’re expected to use it.
 When using an AAC device, select the appropriate keyword.
 For example, if you are asking the child if they need “help”.
 Select the “help” icon on their board or device when asking.
 This helps them associate the meaning with the symbol/word.

 Not being able to talk can often lead to frustration or an increase in the child’s behaviors.
-As a parent, this can be very challenging.
+As a caregiver, this can be very challenging.
 Try providing the child with multiple means to communicate (gestures, choices, pictures, apps etc.).
 Let them know you understand they are trying to communicate.